 Annual pre-production drilling programs have been undertaken since 2017.
 These annual programs are undertaken within ML 1645 and ML 1709 to increase geological confidence, 3 years in advance of production.
-The majority of boreholes will continue to be located within the open cut/overburden emplacement area footprint areas within ML 1645 and ML 1709 and will involve open hole and core drilling.
-Wireline core drilling is also proposed to be undertaken within the next 3 years north of ML 1709.
-Hole locations are determined based on current mining face positions and the drill hole coverage required to close spacing to 125 meters (m) centres between the current highwall crest and the planned crest three years hence.
+Infill drilling is spaced with 125 metres (m) centres between the current highwall crest and the planned crest three years hence.
 Drilling is undertaken using the water injection method, which generates minimal dust and noise emissions.
-All necessary approvals (e.g. a Review of Environmental Factors, if required) will be obtained prior to commencement of the drilling programs.
+There are 91 planned geological drill holes for 2025.
 All completed exploration drill holes will be grouted (cemented) and decommissioned and drill pad disturbance areas rehabilitated, in accordance with the requirements of AUTH 459 and MPO's ML Authorities.